9 entrepreneurship learning communities leading the industry forward

 Hyrise doesn't charge members any money to join their sales accelerator, but rather monetizes hiring services for the companies needing sales talent.
 Read more here.

 When you join Unsolved, you'll gain a community over 7,000 strong, plus access to over 50 workshops, 10,000 guides, and more than 1,000 mentors.
 That wealth of insight can feel overwhelming to some emerging founders — more so than a smaller, more tight-knit community — but even being immersed in a large community really lets you see how people interact in these spaces.

-Moreover, founders of these learning communities can use large communities to their advantage by creating niche groups, member resource outlets, and other ways to foster more intimate connections.
+Moreover, founders of these learning communities can use large communities to their advantage by creating niche groups, member resource outlets, and other ways to foster more intimate connections within local communities.

 “Join the community for future builders,” says Propel's website.
 More than any other group on this list, Propel leads with its community-forward, people-first messaging.
 Designed around authentic connection is the tagline, and they show you how exactly they aim to help members actually connect more authentically, by: